marcossilvestrini/learning-lpic-2-202-450/README.md

 ## About Project

->This project aims to help students or professionals to learn the main concepts of GNU \ Linux\
-and free software\
+>This project aims to help students or professionals to learn the main concepts of GNULinux and free software\
-Some GNU \ Linux distributions like Debian and RPM will be covered\
+Some GNULinux distributions like Debian and RPM will be covered\
 Installation and configuration of some packages will also be covered\
 >By doing this you can give the whole community a chance to benefit from your changes.\
 >Access to the source code is a precondition for this.\
 >Use vagrant for up machines and execute labs and practice content in this article.\
 >I have published in folder Vagrant a Vagrantfile with what is necessary\
 for you to upload an environment for studies
+>

->Thanks Sue B.V., The Netherlands - Open Sourced 2021 for content of learning
+>Thanks *Sue B.V.*, The Netherlands Open Sourced 2021 for content of learning

 <p align="right">(<a href="#readme-top">back to top</a>)</p>